 In the application of AI to NM, an intent is expected to be, on the one hand, a formal definitions of a goal or policy instructed to the decision system and, on the other hand, a formal definition of the specific actions that some network controller must perform.
 Goal intents and policy intents have different meanings.
 The former will establish an objective for the automated management system to accomplish, such as "avoiding latency to be higher than 10 ms".
 Meanwhile, policy intents set the overall regulations and possible actions that the AI system can use to achieve those goals.
 Both goal and policy intents are expected to be provided by humans, although they must be in some very formal language that can be easily understood by computers.
 All those relations make the degree of formality an important dimension to classify intents so that users, which here are AI-based agents, can be able to choose the proper solution to consume them.

+AI technology has played an important role in the different stages of the intent network implementation.

+Help identify and prevent security threats: Classification algorithms can attempt to identify malware or other undesirable web content or usage;

+Intentional translation: use AI algorithm to assist the translation module, split translation into the requirements contained in the semantics of the intention; automatic delivery and execution strategy;Automate tasks and appropriate network changes based on the existing network infrastructure configuration according to the policy model;

+Adaptive adjustment: perceive the quality of the user experience and perform predictive analysis to proactively optimize performance, such as excessive access time;

 To enforce the resulting actions determined by AI-based control modules, action intents will have a format that avoids misconceptions as much as possible.
 This means that they will be closer to machine language structures than natural (human) language structures.
 This can sacrificing some degree of human understandability, so it forms another dimension in the classification of intents.
 This dimension allows automated systems to discern which format of intent to use in relation to the possibility and degree of humans to be involved in their exchanges.

 Finally, as intents can use different words and languages to refer to the same concepts, all intents related to AI will be required to follow a specific ontology.
 This way, input intents will be easily semantically translated to formal structures.
 Output intents will also be composed by following the ontology, so receivers of those intents will be able to easily understand them.

+For instance, in the intent classification, the machine learning algorithm can be utilized to extract the intent feature values and classify the intent according to the intent feature distribution.
+For example, using artificial intelligence clustering algorithm, a large number of intents proposed by different users are used as training data to extract multiple feature dimensions, such as vocabulary information intended to be used, related feature parameters, context proposed by the intent, and the like.Cluster analysis is performed in the same form as the coordinate system, and multiple categories are classified according to the characteristics of the sample point distribution.
+For the input intent later, the category of the intent is judged based on the similarity with all categories.

+For specific classification intents, such as safety or fault information, conditions can be preset in advance, and once a common error message occurs, it will automatically alarm.

+For the network resource information, set the corresponding threshold information.
+When there is a certain number of link users or the network traffic is too large, the adjustment intention is started.

+For users with higher priority, the resources can be configured preferentially.